 Constrictions in the Developmental Capacities

 Colette thinks about constrictions in two ways.
-First, in the DIR Home Program, when talking about developmental capacities with parents she talks about ‘swiss cheese’.
+First, when talking about developmental capacities with parents she talks about ‘swiss cheese’.
 A child might show strength in imaginary play at the fifth capacity, but have some holes earlier in the development where they might not show engagement.
 It’s about determining where in the capacities the child is not firm and solid in their development.
 The other way she thinks about constrictions is in teaching DIR 201 and 202 Floortime certification courses where she’ll ask students to think about a child’s mastery in each capacity as mastered, constricted, emerging, emerging with support, rarely present, or not present at all.

 In these case studies, a child might have some strength in a capacity, but a something is getting in the way of it being mastered.
 What do we need to do to support the constrictions?
 What are the supports and scaffolding that we need to supply to help that capacity get stronger and firmer?
 It can often have to do with the use of affect.
 We might have to tune in to their sensory system, for example.
 I gave the example of my son who has had constrictions at the first two capacities throughout his development.
 He might lose engagement if he is not interested or if something is too difficult due to motor planning challenges, for instance.